MMB-UMCU/wrangling-genomics/_episodes/02-quality-control.md

 To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Shell Genomics lesson.

-First we
-will make a new directory on our to store the HTML files we are transferring.
-Open a new tab in your terminal program and type:
+We will make a new directory on our Cocalc project to store the HTML files we are transferring.
+For this, we will first create another Linux terminal by clicking the 'New' button.
+Using this new terminal we will type the following:

 **On CoCalc:**
 ~~~